FaizanR-022/CareerDnaAi-backend/README.md

 pytest
 ```

-Most of the suite runs as **real integration tests against the Supabase
+127 tests.
+Most of the suite runs as **real integration tests against the
-project configured in `.env`** — not a mock database client.
-A shared
+Supabase project configured in `.env`** — not a mock database client.
+A
-fixture creates a disposable test user per test (cascading delete cleans up
+shared fixture creates a disposable test user per test (cascading delete
-everything created against it), and skips cleanly (not a failure) if
+cleans up everything created against it), and skips cleanly (not a failure)
-Supabase isn't reachable. `test_director.py` (agent-owned) and a handful of
+if Supabase isn't reachable.
+A handful of pure-logic files (schemas,
-pure-logic files (schemas, security, mock agent, response envelope) don't
+security, mock agent, response envelope) don't need a DB at all.
+Scene/
-need a DB at all.
-Scene/evaluation generation uses the deterministic mock
+evaluation generation uses the deterministic mock agent by default — no
-agent by default — no real LLM key is required to run the suite.
+real LLM key is required to run the suite.

 ---